-Each student organization should work together with its membership to identify activities they plan to organize, participate in, and/or host during the upcoming school year, and complete and submit a Student Organization Budget Proposal Form, which is available on the CNUCOP webpage under the Student Affairs tab, by May 1st of each year.
+Each student organization should work together with its membership to identify activities they plan to organize, participate in, and/or host during the upcoming school year, and complete and submit a Student Organization Budget Proposal Form, which is available on the CNUCOP webpage under the Student Affairs tab, by August 31st of each year.
 The Student Organization Budget Proposal Form and supporting documents should be submitted to the Office of Student Affairs.
 For major activities or events requiring substantial funding (e.g. hosting regional meetings, conferences, or dinners, or participation in other large events), each organization should establish a proposed budget for the event(s) with supporting documents that specifically delineate how the money will be allocated.
 This budget and supporting documentation should be attached to the Student Organization Budget Proposal.
-When listing each activity, the organization's leadership, in conjunction with their faculty advisor, should identify if students will have the opportunity to demonstrate their level of proficiency in one or more cocurricular learning outcomes.
+When listing each activity, the organization's leadership, in conjunction with their faculty advisor, should identify if students will have the opportunity to demonstrate their level of proficiency in one or more co-curricular learning outcomes.
 If so, a description of how the activity will provide the opportunity for students to meet one or more co-curricular learning outcomes should be provided.
-After each organization's membership drive, a list of all student members should be submitted to the Office of Student Affairs.
+Board members of each student organization are also expected to update their organization's page in the Student Organization Chronicles, which is an annual newsletter highlighting the student organizations' accomplishments this past year and listing goals and activities for the upcoming year.
+Updates to the newsletter must be received before any organization funding can be disbursed.
+A list of all student members of each organization should be submitted to the Office of Student Affairs shortly after each organization's membership drive.

-XXIII.
-STUDENT REPRESENTATION ON CALIFORNIA NORTHSTATE UNIVERSITY COLLEGE OF PHARMACY (CNUCOP) COMMITTEES
+STUDENT REPRESENTATION ON CNUCOP COMMITTEES